-- The manufacturer’s Installation, Operation and Service manual is legible and is kept in a clean, dry place.
+- The manufacturer’s Installation, Operation, and Maintenance manual is legible and is kept in a clean, dry place.
 Contact the manufacturer for replacement.

 - All warning labels are attached and legible.
 Contact the manufacturer for replacement.

 - The reflector is in good condition and free of dust and debris.
 Clean outside surface with a damp cloth, if needed.
 Reflector must be properly resting on mounting brackets and not the tube itself.

-- A vent pipe and outside air inlet are free of dirt, obstructions, cracks, gaps in the sealed areas or corrosion.
+- Vent pipe and outside air inlet are free of dirt, obstructions, cracks, gaps in the sealed areas, or corrosion.
 Look for bird or insect nests.
 Remove any carbon deposits.
 Tubes are connected and suspended securely.
-There should be no holes, cracks or distortion on any part of the tube, especially the top.
+There should be no holes, cracks, or distortion on any part of the tube, especially the top.

 - The gas line has no gas leaks.
-Check gas connection and verify proper inlet pressures are satisfied; refer to the manufacturer’s Installation, Operation, and Service manual.
+Check gas connection and verify proper inlet pressures are satisfied; refer to the manufacturer’s Installation, Operation, and Maintenance manual.